 This lens's manual focus ring is ideally located, has a sharply-ribbed rubber surface with a great feel, is large, and is very smooth with no play and an ideal rotational resistance.
 A series of tightly-spaced click sounds are audible while manually focusing.

 A feature commonly implemented on electronic focusing lenses is variable speed drive rate dependent on the focus ring rotational speed.
 Unfortunately, this feature is often not optimally implemented, and fortunately, Canon has a better option for this lens.
 Via a switch, this lens offers three linear drive speeds.
-Mode 1 adjusts the focus more slowly than on the II series, and mode 2 and 3 become respectively slower still for very fine control over focusing.
-For full extent focus distance adjustments, these modes respectively require 1.5 rotations (540°), five rotations, and well over eight rotations of the focus ring.
-You don't want to use the 3 setting to chase sports action, but this mode does allow for precise manual focusing.
+Mode 1 adjusts the focus more slowly than on the II series, and precise focusing is challenging in this mode.
+Mode 2 and 3 become respectively slower, enabling fine control of the focus distance.
+You don't want to use the 3 setting to chase sports action, but this mode allows for precise manual focusing.

 FTM (Full Time Manual) focusing is supported in AF mode while in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to be enabled.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens's switch must be in the "MF" position and the camera meter must be on and awake for conventional manual focusing to be available.